NeCTAR-RC/nectar-training/package02/sections/vlabs.markdown

     * Management of clusters (e.g. [www.genomics.edu.au](http://www.genomics.edu.au))

-{% col 255,0,0 %}TODO: Show slides that each VLab group creates to present their tools, instead of the following examples{% endcol %}

 **Examples include**

 * The [Climate and Weather Science](http://www.nectar.org.au/climate-and-weather-science-laboratory) Virtual Laboratory for studying and forecasting weather patterns.